kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

    * deploys the minified, optimized site build to production.

-   * removes the MaxCDN URLs from the site build, as mentioned above.
+   * rebuilds Jekyll, which removes the MaxCDN URLs from the site build for the reasons mentioned above.

 I'm being bombastic when outline my workflow like this but am doing so to prove a point.
 The combination all the above-mentioned tools allowed me to craft a powerful, lightweight, highly-customizable IDE that not only lets me work efficiently but made the entire development process FUN!
 And within this process, Grunt really ran the show.